SASUKE40/himself65.github.io/content/blog/gatsby-graphql/index.md

 ---
-title: an GraphQL Problem on Gatsby
+title: a GraphQL Problem on Gatsby
 tags: code
 date: "2020-01-08"
 ---